 Interesting fact

-According to data from the U.S. National Institute for Occupational Safety and Health, Computer Vision Syndrome affects about 90% of people who spend three or more hours a day in front of a computer.
+According to data from the U.S. National Institute for Occupational Safety and Health, Computer Vision Syndrome affects approximately 90% of people who spend three or more hours a day in front of a computer.

 Related articles:

-To boost team productivity, explore How to Track Your Goals: Proven Methods and Tools for Success.
+For goal tracking methods that support sustained productivity, explore How to Track Your Goals: Proven Methods and Tools for Success.

 Conclusion